5cover/portfolio/doc/scratch.md

 - The tooltip is aligned with the current cursor position.
 It seems to be independent of the DOM and positioned absolutely in JS.
 I should do that too
 - The whole tooltip is also a link
 - The tooltip does not contain links or other content.
 It only contains text and images.

-## Fix footer github logo

-Currently it takes the full viewport width. what?